datafusion-contrib/datafusion-dft/README.md

 #### DDL

-The CLI can also run your configured DDL prior to executing the query by adding the `--ddl` parameter.
+The CLI can also run your configured DDL prior to executing the query by adding the `--run-ddl` parameter.

 #### Benchmarking
 You can benchmark queries by adding the `--bench` parameter.
 This will run the query a configurable number of times and output a breakdown of the queries execution time with summary statistics for each component of the query (logical planning, physical planning, execution time, and total time).